hl7au/au-fhir-erequesting/input/pagecontent/conformance.md

 ### Must Support and Obligation
 Labelling an element *[Must Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)* means that systems that produce or consume resources **SHALL** provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile **SHALL** make clear exactly what kind of support is required when an element is labelled as *Must Support*.

-Because AU eRequesting is a foundational standard, *Must Support* needs to be defined a way that does not impede or prescribe what a system does with the data, so as not to impede each implementation’s ability to tighten and define expectations for use under their own business rules, regulations, policies, etc. There is also a challenge that comes from inheritance of *Must Support* flags into implementation guides that have strict definitions for *Must Support* (e.g., must be able to display this value to an end user).
+Because AU eRequesting is a foundational standard, *Must Support* needs to be defined in a way that does not impede or prescribe what a system does with the data, so as not to impede each implementation’s ability to tighten and define expectations for use under their own business rules, regulations, policies, etc. There is also a challenge that comes from inheritance of *Must Support* flags into implementation guides that have strict definitions for *Must Support* (e.g., must be able to display this value to an end user).
 AU eRequesting will only apply the *Must Support* flag on the elements that are necessary to support _minimum_ requirements and are expected to be flagged as *Must Support* across the majority of Australian FHIR implementation guides.

 *Must Support* elements are treated differently between different AU eRequesting actors.
 In AU eRequesting, the meaning of *Must Support* is specified in terms of [Obligation Codes](https://hl7.org/fhir/extensions/CodeSystem-obligation.html) in [obligation extensions](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on the element definition.
 The obligation codes used to define the minimum obligations of *Must Support* elements in this implementation guide are reiterated below.